magento/merchdocs/src/stores/compliance-ccpa-guide.md

 1. Identify each point in the [customer journey]({% link getting-started/quick-tour.md -%}) where personal information is collected, and the type of information that is collected at each step.

     Visitors to your site must be notified in advance, or at the point of data collection.
-For example, a Magento store without custom integrations collects personal information when a customer account is created, and during checkout.
+For example, a Magento store without custom integrations collects personal information when a customer account is created and during checkout.
 If your store has custom integrations, there might be additional data items and attributes to identify.

 1. See the following topics for applicable data flow diagrams and database entity mappings for each version of Magento: